 Green cotyledon lentils have a green or marbled seed coat with green cotyledons and a small-to-medium seed size.

-seed coat with yellow cotyledons.
-This maris small, most similar to small red lentils. ket class is sold primarily into Spain.
-Seed
+Spanish brown lentils have a grey dotted seed coat with yellow cotyledons.
+This market class is sold primarily into Spain.
+Seed size is small, most similar to small reds.

 Chickpea